anomaly/prestans-docs/source/types.rst

 Defining Attributes
 -------------------

-All atributes of a ``Model`` must be an instance of a ``prestans.type``, Attributes can also be relationships to instances or collections of Models.
+All atributes of a ``Model`` must be an instance of a ``Prestans.type``, Attributes can also be relationships to instances or collections of Models.

-Attributes are defined at a class level, these are the rules used by prestans for each instance attributes of your ``Model``.
-By default prestans is absolutely unforgiving and will ensure that each attribute satifies all it's conditions.
+Attributes are defined at a class level, these are the rules used by Prestans for each instance attributes of your ``Model``.
+By default Prestans is absolutely unforgiving and will ensure that each attribute satifies all it's conditions.
 Failure results in aborting the creation of an instance.

-At the class level define attributes by instantiating prestans types with your rules, ensure they are as strict as possible, the more your define here the less you have to do in your handler.
+At the class level define attributes by instantiating Prestans types with your rules, ensure they are as strict as possible, the more your define here the less you have to do in your handler.
 The objective is not to pass through data that your handler can't work with.

 .. code-block:: python

-    class Track(prestans.types.Model):
+    class Track(Prestans.types.Model):

-        id = prestans.types.Integer(required=False)
+        id = Prestans.types.Integer(required=False)
-        name = prestans.types.String(required=True, min_length=1)
+        name = Prestans.types.String(required=True, min_length=1)
-        duration = prestans.types.Float(required=True)
+        duration = Prestans.types.Float(required=True)

-Our :ref:`type-config-reference` guide documents in detail configuration validation options provided by each prestans ``DataType``.
+Our :ref:`type-config-reference` guide documents in detail configuration validation options provided by each Prestans ``DataType``.

-.. note:: prestans Models do not provide back references when defining relationships between Models (like many ORM layers), defining cross references in Models can cause an infinite recursion.
+.. note:: Prestans Models do not provide back references when defining relationships between Models (like many ORM layers), defining cross references in Models can cause an infinite recursion.
 REST models are views on your persistent data, in most cases cross references might mean re-thinking your API design.
 You can also use DataAdapters to prevent an infinite recursion.

 To One Relationship
 -------------------

 One to One relationships are defined assigning an instance of an existing ``Model`` to an attribute of another.

-Validation rules accepted as instantiation values are for the attribute of the container ``Model``, they are evaluated the same way as basic prestans ``DataTypes``.
+Validation rules accepted as instantiation values are for the attribute of the container ``Model``, they are evaluated the same way as basic Prestans ``DataTypes``.

 .. code-block:: python

-    class Band(prestans.types.Model):
+    class Band(Prestans.types.Model):

         ... other attributes ...